dreamportdev/Osdev-Notes/06_Userspace/04_System_Calls.md

 Next we're using two special constraints for the input and output operands.
 "S" and "D" are the source and destination registers, or on x86 the `rsi` and `rdi` registers.
 This means the compiler will ensure that those registers are loaded with the values we specify before the assembly body is run.
 The compiler will then also move the value of "S" (`rsi`) into `arg` after the assembly body has run.
 This is where we'll be placing the return value of the system call, hence why the `return arg` line below.

-For more details on inline assembly, see the dedicated section on it, or check the compiler's manual.
+For more details on inline assembly, see the dedicated appendix on it, or check the compiler's manual.

 Now assuming everything is setup correctly, running the above code in user mode should trigger the kernel's system call handler.
 In the example below, the `syscall_handler` function should end up running, and we've just implemented system calls!